 A short distance from Inverness you will come to Loch Ness, lurking beneath Loch Ness is the home of the world famous monster, the Loch Ness monster.
 The Loch Ness monster’s reputation makes Loch Ness a must do part of most people’s itinerary visiting Scotland and a cruise with Jacobite is recommended.

-Jacobite Cruises – Jacobite has been sailing Loch Ness for over 30 years with a five-star fleet, a passionate crew and a choice of exciting cruise and tour options.
+Loch Ness by Jacobite – Jacobite has been sailing Loch Ness for over 30 years with a five-star fleet, a passionate crew and a choice of exciting cruise and tour options.
 Sailing to the heart of the mystery and legend of loch Ness is more unforgettable than ever.
 So, whether you want to go on a cruise, explore Urquhart Castle or visit the fascinating Loch Ness Exhibition Centre, Jacobite has the experience, the enthusiasm, and the fleet to provide ultimate, magical, Loch Ness experience!

 Lightstalkers Scotland – Would you like to improve your photography while taking in some of the Highland’s most spectacular scenery?
 Join multi-award winning Master Photographer Glen C Campbell for a tour, workshop or day’s tuition and bring your photography to another level.
 From beginners to advanced enthusiasts you’ll be learning in a fun and relaxed environment with guaranteed results.
 Day trips are run on demand and private tuition is also available.
 Location options include Loch Ness, Glen Affric, Torridon, Cairngorm National Park, Isle of Skye and Glencoe but anywhere is possible by request.